kuldeep23907/CryptoRide-ERC20-token-based-Ethereum-Project/README.md

 truffle compile
 ```

 To deploy the contract on blockchain.
-Before migrating, do ensure that either ganache(local blockchain) is running or select an ethereum testnet(rinkbey etc.) blockchain.
+Before migrating, do ensure that either ganache(local blockchain) is running or select an ethereum testnet(rinkeby etc.) blockchain.
 To use testnet, make suitable changes in `truffle-config.js` network object.
 ```
 truffle migrate
 ```